rickstaa/panda-autograsp/docsrc/source/_build/html/_sources/usage/usage.rst.txt

 Calibration instructions
 ------------------------------------
-The kinect camera is calibrated using the :py:mod:`tools.chessboard_calibration`.
+The Kinect camera is calibrated using the :py:mod:`tools.chessboard_calibration`.

 Checkerboard pattern
 ------------------------------------